cpearce/arm-go/README.md

 An implementation of FPGrowth frequent pattern generation algorithm, along with association rule generation, in Go.

+Original code by Chris Pearce, https://github.com/cpearce/arm-go.

+Modified by Nokia into an importable package.

 This finds relationships of the form "people who buy X also buy Y", and also determines the strengths (confidence, lift, support) of those relationships.